 Available information, however, does not indicate that marine and seismic surveys for oil and gas exploration activities has had detectable long-term adverse populationlevel effects on the overall health, current status, or recovery of marine mammals species and populations in the Arctic region.
 For example, data indicate that the BCB bowhead whale population has continued to increase over the timeframe that oil and gas activities have occurred.
 There is no evidence of long-term displacement from habitat (although studies have not specifically focused on addressing this issue).
 Past behavioral (primarily, but not exclusively, avoidance) effects on bowhead whales from oil and gas activity have been documented in many studies.
 Inupiat whalers have stated that noise from seismic surveys and some other activities at least temporarily displaces whales farther offshore, especially if the operations are conducted in the main migration corridor.
 Monitoring studies indicate that most fall migrating whales avoid an area with a radius about 20 - 30 km around a seismic vessel operating in nearshore waters (Miller et al. 2002).
-We are not aware of data, however, that indicate that such avoidance is long-lasting after cessation of the activity.
+NMFS is not aware of data, however, that indicate that such avoidance is long-lasting after cessation of the activity or results in significant adverse effects to subsistence users.

 An assessment of the cumulative impacts of seismic surveys must consider the decibel levels used, location, duration, and frequency of operations from the surveys as well as other reasonably foreseeable seismic-survey activity.
 In general, the high-resolution, site clearance and shallow hazards surveys are of lesser concern regarding impacts to cetaceans than the deep 2D/3D surveys.
 High-resolution and 2D/3D seismic surveys usually do not occur in proximity to each other, as they would interfere with each others' information collection methods.
-This indirectly minimizes the potential for effects on marine mammals that could otherwise be exposed to areas with overlapping intense noise.
+This operational requirement indirectly minimizes the potential for adverse effects on marine mammals that could otherwise be exposed to areas with overlapping intense noise originating from multiple sources.

-In addition, the potential for significant cumulative impacts to marine mammals from all seismic surveys could be limited through a series of mitigation and monitoring measures (see Chapter 5).
+In addition, the potential for significant cumulative impacts to marine mammals from all proposed seismic surveys would be limited through a series of mitigation and monitoring measures (see Chapters 5 and 6).

 Finally, most marine and seismic surveys are limited in space and usually occur during the open water season to avoid data acquiring systems being damaged by floating ice.
-Therefore, the cumulative effects of the two proposed marine and seismic survey activities in the Beaufort and Chukchi Seas are not likely to appreciably impact the existing marine environment.
+Therefore, the cumulative effects of the proposed seismic survey in the Beaufort Sea are not likely to appreciably impact the existing marine environment.